Mehavoid/vlc-vkplay/README.md

 1. Copy [URL](https://github.com/Mehavoid/vlc-vkplay#faq) of channel
 2. Open media dialog
 `Media -> Open Network Stream...`
-3. Paste a network URL and click `play`
+3. Paste a channel URL and click `play`

 ## F.A.Q
 - What URLs does it support?